10 Questions with Admissions

 Given the diversity of the student body, it is perhaps not surprising that students pursue their passions after graduation in a variety of ways.
-In addition to the twelve Fulbright grants awarded to Pomona students last year, the most recent graduating class had two Rhodes Scholarship finalists and one Marshall Scholarship finalist, three of only 272 Goldwater scholarships winners awarded, a Watson Fellowship and a graduate research fellowship with the National Science Foundation.
+In addition to the 13 Fulbright grants awarded to Pomona students last year, the most recent graduating class had one Churchill Scholarship winner, a NIH Oxford Cambridge Scholarship winner, one Watson Fellow and three Goldwater Scholarship winners.

 I’d like to send the Pomona Admissions Office freshly baked chocolate chip cookies, but they always seem to come out hard and tough.
 What can I do?